How many capsules will I get from my placenta?

 How long have you been providing this service and how many encapsulations have you completed?

 I have provided this service since April 2012.
-Since this time I have encapsulated over 600 placentas for women around Perth.
-I have also had over 75 women return for the service with subsequent babies.
+Since this time I have encapsulated over 650 placentas for women around Perth.
+I also have a strong repeat client base; women returning for the service with subsequent babies.

 I proudly hold Mentor Membership with Placenta Services Australia (PSA) and I am the WA State Representative for the organisation.